-- Made with all of the familiar and favorite flavors of classic Caesar dressing, like anchovies, parmesan cheese, and garlic.
+- Kid-Approved My oldest daughter's favorite salad is a Caesar salad, and even she approves of this recipe. 😍 This recipe is made with all of the familiar and favorite flavors of a classic Caesar dressing, like anchovies, parmesan cheese, and garlic.

 Ingredient Notes

-- Greek yogurt A healthy alternative to mayonnaise or soybean oil.
-Greek yogurt is high in protein.
+- Greek yogurt Greek yogurt is high in protein.
 It also contains calcium and vitamin D. I use plain 2% Greek yogurt.

-- Worcestershire sauce Is added to give this dressing the flavor you would expect from a Ceasar dressing.
+- Worcestershire sauce This is added to give this dressing the flavor you would expect from a Ceasar dressing.
 There is not an equal substitute.

-- Anchovies Believe it or not, anchovies are what give Caesar salad dressing it's 'signature' flavor that we all love.
+- Anchovies Believe it or not, anchovies are one of the key ingredients that give Caesar salad dressing its 'signature' salty, umami flavor that we all love.
 Anchovies contain vitamin D, iron, and Omega-3 fatty acids (known as healthy fats).
 Use either whole anchovies from a can or anchovy paste.

 - Dijon mustard Added for flavor.
 This can be substituted with mustard powder.
 I do not suggest using Grey Poupon mustard.